RajatJangra2653/dp-420-cosmos-db-dev/instructions/27-backup-recover.md

-# Module 11: Monitor and troubleshoot an Azure Cosmos DB SQL API solution
+# Lab 11c - Monitor and troubleshoot an Azure Cosmos DB SQL API solution

-### Estimated Timing: 30 minutes

-## Lab 3: Recover a database or container from a recovery point
+## Lab scenario

 Azure Automatically takes encrypted backups of your data.
 These backups are taken in two modes, **Periodic** and **Continuous** backup modes.

 In this lab, you'll do `backup` and `restores` using the continuous backup mode.
 First, you'll Create an Azure Cosmos DB account.
 You'll then create two containers and add a few documents to them.
 Next, you'll then update a couple of the documents in those containers.
 Finally you'll create restores of the account to a point before each delete.

+## Lab objectives

+In this lab, you will complete the following tasks:
+- Task 1: Create an Azure Cosmos DB SQL API account.
+- Task 2: Add a database and two containers to the account.
+- Task 3: Add items to the containers.
+- Task 4: Change the default backup mode to continuous.
+- Task 5: Delete one of the salesOrder documents.
+- Task 6: Restore the database to the point before you deleted the salesOrder document.
+- Task 7: Delete the customer container.
+- Task 8: Restore the database to the point before you deleted the salesOrder document.
+- Task 9: Review the data restored.

+## Estimated Timing: 30 minutes

+## Exercise 1: Recover a database or container from a recovery point

 ### Task 1: Create an Azure Cosmos DB SQL API account